lukonjun/container-anomaly-detection/README.md

 */metrics-collector* spring boot application for collection metrics from pods
 */pod-watcher*       spring boot application for watching new spawning pods
 ### Used Metrics
-Metrics are polled by telegraf and then written into influxdb, this table gives an overview of the explicit metrics we are looking at
+Most Metrics are polled by telegraf and then written into influxdb, this table gives an overview of the explicit metrics we are looking at
 Metric | Source | Example
 -------- | --------  | --------
 pod_name   |  kubernetes_pod_container  | traefik-6f9cbd9bd4-rgh45